Towards Mitigating Hallucinations in Large Vision-Language Models by Refining Textual Embeddings: Related Works

 \section{Related Works}

-\textbf{Large Vision-Language Models (LVLMs)} extend pre-trained LLMs to handle visual inputs, typically by appending visual embeddings---extracted from frozen image or video encoders---to the language token sequence.
+\textbf{LVLMs} extend pre-trained LLMs to handle visual inputs, typically by appending visual embeddings---extracted from frozen image or video encoders---to the language token sequence.
 This token-level fusion strategy enables architectural modularity and reusability of LLMs without major modifications.
-Notable models following this approach include LLaVA~\citep{llava_cvpr}, MiniGPT-4~\citep{zhu2023minigpt}, Video-LLaVA~\citep{lin2023video}, Video-ChatGPT~\citep{maaz2023video}, Bunny~\citep{he2024efficient}, and Video-LLaMA~\citep{zhang2023video}.
-Among these, Video-LLaVA has emerged as a foundational model due to its strong benchmark performance, open-source nature, and straightforward temporal extension via frame-wise token concatenation~\citep{tang2025video}.
-Tang et al.~\citep{tang2025video} further identify Video-LLaVA as a key reference model that underpins many derivatives, including Video-ChatGPT (chat applications), Bunny (efficiency), and Video-LLaMA (fine-grained fusion).
+Notable models following this approach include LLaVA~\citep{llava_cvpr}, MiniGPT-4~\citep{zhu2023minigpt}, Video-LLaVA~\citep{lin2023video}, Video-ChatGPT~\citep{maaz2023video}, Bunny~\citep{he2024efficient}, Open-Qwen2VL \cite{openqwen2vl} and Video-LLaMA~\citep{zhang2023video}.
+Among these, Video-LLaVA has strong benchmark performance, open-source, and straightforward temporal extension via frame-wise token concatenation~\citep{tang2025video}.
+Open-Qwen2VL~\citep{openqwen2vl} is also a fully open-source multimodal model with SOTA performance which instead of concatenating visual tokens, it fuses it directly into the token embedding space, enabling richer cross-modal interactions and stronger native visual grounding.
 Models like Flamingo~\citep{alayrac2022flamingo} and BLIP-2~\citep{li2023blip} use complex cross-attention to integrate modalities dynamically across transformer layers.
 Although more flexible, they incur higher computational costs and less modularity.
 Empirical results~\citep{llava_cvpr} show simpler token-appending strategies often match or outperform these methods in accuracy and efficiency.
-For its simplicity, extensibility, and strong performance, we adopt Video-LLaVA~\citep{lin2023video} as our base model to investigate visual feature integration limitations, focusing on attention distribution, modality alignment, and hallucination.
+For its simplicity, extensibility, and strong performance, we adopt Video-LLaVA~\citep{lin2023video} as the primary model to investigate visual feature integration limitations, focusing on attention distribution, modality alignment, and hallucination.
+We extend main results to LLaVA1.5 and Open-Qwen2VL to show generalization ability.

-\textbf{Hallucination Detection and Mitigation in LVLMs} is actively studied through a range of benchmarks designed to evaluate diverse hallucination types.
-POPE-AOKVQA~\citep{li2023evaluating} and NOPE~\citep{lovenia2023nope} focus on object-level hallucinations, while MERLIN~\citep{jing2023faith} examines factual consistency via atomic fact decomposition.
-MMVP-MLLM~\citep{tong2024eyes} and HallusionBench~\citep{guan2024hallusionbench} probe model behavior under minimal semantic variation and cross-modal conflicts.
-Mementos~\citep{wang2024mementos} targets temporal hallucinations in sequential visual reasoning.
-AMBER~\citep{wang2023amber} introduces a unified benchmark for evaluating both discriminative and generative hallucinations.
-Together, these datasets reveal a broad spectrum of hallucination phenomena---including object, action, attribute, relational, and temporal inconsistencies---highlighting the complexity of achieving reliable visual grounding in LVLMs.